 - Will people think the art I picked is weird or uncultured?

 So many questions....not to worry, while I've indicated all the reasons art is important in a person's life it's not something to stress over.

-In this post I've been talking about the "WHY?" of art.
+In this post, I've been talking about the "WHY?" of art.
 Why should you surround yourself with artwork?
 How can art add value to your life?
-How can simply looking at something everyday that brings you joy make you a happier person?
+How can simply looking at something every day make you a happier person?

 In this series

-In this blog series I hope to address some of the questions and misconceptions that may be holding you back from fully enjoying the beauty you can create in your own living space.
-This series will outline how to find art and what to do one you have some pieces that you'd like to display in you home
+In this blog series, I hope to address some of the questions and misconceptions that may be holding you back from fully enjoying the beauty you can create in your own living space.
+This series will outline how to find art and what to do once you have some art pieces that you'd like to display in your home

-Hopefully you found some of my thoughts on the value of art in your home useful, in the next few blog posts I'll go into more detail about the framing and placement of art in your home.
+Hopefully, you found some of my thoughts on the value of art in your home t be useful.
+In the next few blog posts, I'll go into more detail about the framing and placement of art in your home.
 There is a whole world of inspiring art available!
 Together we can explore how to bring it home and enjoy it to the fullest!